 Sadly, the truth is that the gentle giants don’t eat fish at all.
 They are not even a tiny threat to the fishermen.
 They do swallow the occasional squid or crab — but that’s as far as they go.
 Spoiling the catch?
 An old wives’ tale, said Joel.
 They are filter-feeders, and just suck up plankton.

 Which is why they feed in plankton-rich waters, and are often obscured by millions of the tiny fishy blobs which cut underwater visibility down to near-zero.
 So the butandings often crept up unnoticed on superstitious fishermen who were looking the other way.
 Being crept up on by a 40-tonne monster would make anybody scared, and likely to hit out.
-It’s that kind of reaction.
+It’s an understandable reaction.

 The Donsol Butanding Interaction Association was duly formed, a swanky pavilion erected, scientists bussed in, plankton conditions optimised and natty lifecycle whiteboards erected to show how the whalesharks lived.
 It was all very jolly.

-A local bylaw was even passed that restricted boat numbers to 30 so as to not scare the beasts.
-And another regulation decreed that only six swimmers should approach any single butanding, and no nearer than 2 metres.
-All this was designed to protect the leviathan marine animals from getting spooked and swimming off somewhere else.
+A local bylaw was even passed that restricted boat numbers to 30 at one time so as to not scare the beasts.
+And another regulation decreed that only six swimmers should approach any single butanding, and no nearer than two metres.
+All this was designed to protect the leviathan animals from getting spooked and swimming off somewhere else.

-When we arrived all this effort seemed to have resulted in nothing.
+When we arrived all this effort seemed to have been in vain.
 There hadn’t been any butanding around for weeks.
 We began to suspect they had all been shot, or fried in fat.
 Bummer.

 Then, out of nowhere, one of Joel’s mates, Marvin, who had been looking out to sea in a knowing and Ancient Mariner kind of way, suggested we “just go out and have a look”.
 We boarded the boat, were instructed how to climb out on the outriggers and slip into the sea in an unscary (to butandings) way, donned snorkels and masks just in case, and looked over the side of the boat into an uninterrupted grey soup of plankton.
 No butandings to 20 fathoms.
 Even the seagulls looked disinterested.